Meet Our Team

 “By empowering others, I help clients gain control so they can make the best choices to fulfill their life goals.”

-Brienna Wyatt, MA, MHPMental Health Practitioner
+Brienna SCHWARTZ, MA, MHPMental Health Practitioner

 Brienna received her Master of Arts degree in Marriage and Family Therapy from Saint Mary’s University of Minnesota.
 She has a Bachelor of Art in Psychology with a minor in Family Studies from the University of St. Thomas.
 She is working towards full licensure at Theraplace, under the supervision of Felicia O’Brien.